Xanfre/DarkMapGen/DarkMapGen-ReadMe.txt

 Command-line options
 --------------------

-   -thief           : run in Thief mode without auto-detection -shock           : run in System Shock 2 mode without auto-detection -cwd             : use current working directory instead of prompting user -theme_gtk       : use the 'GTK+' UI theme (only available if another default theme is set) -theme_dark      : use the 'GTK+' UI theme with dark colors -theme_plastic   : use the 'Plastic' UI theme -theme_base      : use the basic UI theme
-   -winsize <W>x<H> : custom window size at start-up -viewmode <n>    : set initial display mode (1=outlines, 2=fill sel, 3=fill all, 4=dim all, 5=fade unsel)
-   -zoom <n>        : set initial zoom level (1 to 6) -labels          : enable draw labels
+   --thief           : run in Thief mode without auto-detection --shock           : run in System Shock 2 mode without auto-detection --cwd             : use current working directory instead of prompting user --theme_gtk       : use the 'GTK+' UI theme (only available if another default theme is set) --theme_dark      : use the 'GTK+' UI theme with dark colors --theme_plastic   : use the 'Plastic' UI theme --theme_base      : use the basic UI theme --winsize <W>x<H> : custom window size at start-up --viewmode <n>    : set initial display mode (1=outlines, 2=fill sel, 3=fill all, 4=dim all, 5=fade unsel) --zoom <n>        : set initial zoom level (1 to 6) --labels          : enable draw labels
-   -cguides         : enable draw cursor guides -fillnew         : enable fill create-shape -thicklines      : enable thick lines
+   --cguides         : enable draw cursor guides --fillnew         : enable fill create-shape --thicklines      : enable thick lines
-   -hidelines       : hide outlines of selected locations -margin <n>      : number of pixels to pad borders of generated location images (default is 0) -aa <n>          : anti-aliasing level used when creating the alpha mask for location images, a value
+   --hidelines       : hide outlines of selected locations --margin <n>      : number of pixels to pad borders of generated location images (default is 0) --aa <n>          : anti-aliasing level used when creating the alpha mask for location images, a value
                        between 1 and 8 (default is 4)

 Key summary